“Come a little bit closer, hear what I have to say.”

 Dana Abercrombie’s interview quoted in this post: Motherhood in the Face of a Monster: An Interview with Emily Blunt.
 View a photo gallery of Emily Blunt’s beauty through the years here.

-Sparrowfare’s defense of realistic optimism: Pollyanna vs. Curmudgeon: The Case for Realistic Optimism.
+Sparrowfare’s defense of keeping hope alive in dark times: Pollyanna vs. Curmudgeon: The Case for Realistic Optimism.

 Inspire your inbox!
 Follow Sparrowfare and you won’t miss a post.